-Peace with the ennemy
+Peace with the enemy

 As we can read, for some unknown reason, Esau burst into tears at the sight of his brother and his family.
-It would seem that the Almighty had accomplished in him what he had done in Laban in last week’s parashat when he ordered him not to harm Jacob, his servant.
+It would seem that Yahuwah had accomplished in him what he had done in Laban in last week’s parashat when he ordered him not to harm Jacob, his servant.

 The adversary, however, doesn’t give up easily.
 Initially, he suggests to Jacob an alliance with all his possessions, which Jacob refuses.
 Esau then attempts to persuade Jacob to accept an escort of some of his men for the journey, but Jacob subtly declines that too.
 This illustrates how the enemy is unwilling to release his grip and strives to maintain some control or influence over the life of those who are walking on the path of Elohim.

 In the end, Esau acknowledges that he has received only the secondary blessing from his father.